 8. Phosphoric acid has been linked to lower bone density in some epidemiological studies, including a discussion in the American Journal of Clinical Nutrition.

-10. Aside from the risk of osteoporosis, Cola consumption has also been linked to chronic kidney disease and kidney stones.
+10. Aside from the risk of osteoporosis, cola consumption has also been linked to chronic kidney disease and kidney stones.

 11. According to the Center for Science in the Public Interest (CSPI), a consumer watchdog group not affiliated with the food industry, only a small fraction of the phosphate in the American diet comes from additives in soft drinks.
 Most comes from meat and dairy products.
-So your reason for not drinking Coke should be its sugar content and artificial food colorings, not the phosphoric acid.
+Therefore, your reason for not drinking Coke should be its sugar content and artificial food colorings, not the phosphoric acid.